CURRENT GRADUATE OPPORTUNITIES

 Ph.D. student: CrustNet

-For this work, potential students should apply to the Ecology and Evolutionary Biology Ph.D. program or possibly the Environmental Science and Engineering program at UTEP.
-If you contact me, I can help you determine which program makes the most sense for you.
-Please contact me if you are interested: ajdarrouzetnardi@utep.edu
+For this work, potential students should apply to the Ecology and Evolutionary Biology Ph.D. program at UTEP.

 THE APPLICATION PROCESS

 Inquiring about graduate opportunities via email is recommended for entry to our program as it is for many ecology programs.
 Here's a great guide if you're not sure how to approach this.
-When you reach out, the things that help me the most are to emphasize (1) your experience and fit with topics we study in the lab and (2) specifically for Ph.D. applicants, your experience and preparation in writing manuscripts for peer review in well recognized journals (this resource can help--it's not definitive, but Q1/Q2 will give you an idea of the type of journals I am talking about).
-If you have publications in less recognized journals, or unpublished drafts or theses, etc., these are all great experience; do let me know if you have plans to submit those types of products to these types of journals.
-The reason I ask for this information is that publishing is often the hardest part of a Ph.D., and I will carefully evaluate your application to assess your readiness for this challenge.
+When you reach out, emphasize (1) your experience and fit with research topics and (2) your preparation in writing manuscripts for peer review.
+For Ph.D. applicants, it is especially helpful to note experience with publishing in well-recognized journals.
+Scimago Journal Rankings can help--it's not definitive, but Q1/Q2 will give you an idea.
+If you have publications in regional or less widely indexed journals, or unpublished drafts or theses, etc., these are still great experience.
+Mention these as well in the application, especially if there are plans to submit to high impact journals.
+Because publishing is often the hardest part of a Ph.D., I place particular weight on evidence of writing and publishing readiness.

 If you have already corresponded with me via email and you are ready to apply: